Hamza Yerlikaya

 Hamza Yerlikaya (born June 6, 1976, in Kadıköy, Istanbul) is a Turkish Graeco-Roman style wrestler.
 He is a two-time (in 1996 and 2000) Olympic champion, three-time World Champion (1993, 1995, and 2005), and the first Turkish wrestler to become European champion a record eight times, a feat that has since been matched by Rıza Kayaalp.
-He was named The Wrestler of the century in 1996 by the International Federation of Associated Wrestling Styles (FILA).
+He was ranked third in a list of all-time-best wrestlers by the International Federation of Associated Wrestling Styles (FILA) and was named the "Wrestler of the Century" in 1996.

 A sports complex in Gaziosmanpaşa district of Istanbul is named after him.

 Early life

 His family was originally from Sivas, but they moved to Istanbul three months prior to Hamza's birth.
 His father Mustafa Yerlikaya is also a wrestler but was no longer active by the time Hamza was born.
-He started wrestling at age of 11 encouraged by his father and inspired by his elder brother Muttalip Yerlikaya who is also a wrestler with international success.
+He started wrestling aged 11 encouraged by his father and inspired by his elder brother Muttalip Yerlikaya who is also a wrestler with international success.